thriveweb/healthcarelogic/content/pages/betterview.md

 section3:
   title: We’re here to help
   subtitle: |-
-    We know that not every hospital has the capacity and capability to develop and implement an absolutely reliable, commercial-grade and automated information environment.
-Because of this, our commitment to get you up and running includes
+    'We know that not every hospital has the capacity and capability to develop and implement an absolutely reliable, commercial-grade and automated information environment.
+Because of this, our commitment to get you up and running includes:'
   content: |-
     - Helping automate your data to the right specifications
     - Installing the software on your networks